Scarassati/Uncomplicating-Kubernetes/en/Day-1/README.md

 &nbsp;
 ### The Container Engine

-Antes de começar a falar um pouco mais sobre o Kubernetes, nós primeiro precisamos entender alguns componentes que são importantes no ecossistema do Kubernetes, um desses componentes é o Container Engine.
+Before we start talking a bit more about Kubernetes, we first need to understand some of the important components in the kubernetes ecosystem, one of which is the container engine

-O *Container Engine* é o responsável por gerenciar as imagens e volumes, ele é o responsável por garantir que os os recursos utilizados pelos containers estão devidamente isolados, a vida do container, storage, rede, etc.
+The *Container Engine* é o responsavel por gerenciar as imagens e volumes, ele é o responsavel por garantir que os recursos utilizados pelos containers estaão devidamente isolados, a vida do container, storage, rede, etc.

-Até pouco tempo atrás tinhamos somente o Docker para esse papel.
-Mas hoje já temos diversas opções para se utilizar como *Container Engine*.
+Until recently we only had Docker for this role.
+But today we have several options to use as a *Container Engine*

-Opções como o Docker, o CRI-O e o Podman são bem conhecidas e preparadas para o ambiente produtivo.
-O Docker, é o Container Engine mais popular e ele utiliza como Container Runtime o containerd.
+Options such as Docker, CRI-O and Podman are well known and prepared for the production environment.
+Docker is the most popular Container Engine and it uses containerd as its Container Runtime

 Container Runtime?
-O que é isso?
+What is it?

-Calma que vou te explicar já já, mas antes temos que falar sobre a OCI. :)
+I'll explain in a moment, but first we need to talk about the OCI. :)

 &nbsp;
 #### OCI - Open Container Initiative

-A OCI é uma organização sem fins lucrativos que tem como objetivo padronizar a criação de containers, para que possam ser executados em qualquer ambiente.
-A OCI foi fundada em 2015 pela Docker, CoreOS, Google, IBM, Microsoft, Red Hat e VMware e hoje faz parte da Linux Foundation.
+OCI is a non-profit organization that aims to standardize the creation of containers so that they can be run in any environment.
+OCI was founded in 2015 by Docker, CoreOS, Google, IBM, Microsoft, Red Hat and VMware and is now part of the Linux Foundation.

-O runc, principal projeto desenvolvido pela OCI, é um container runtime de baixo nível amplamente utilizado por diversos Container Engines, incluindo o Docker.
-Este projeto, totalmente open source, é escrito em Go e seu código fonte pode ser acessado no GitHub.
+runc, the main project developed by OCI, is a low-level runtime container widely used by various Container Engines, including Docker.
+This completely open source project is written in Go and its source code can be accessed on GitHub.

-Agora sim já podemos falar sobre o que é o Container Runtime.
+Now we can talk about what Container Runtime is

 &nbsp;
-#### O Container Runtime
+#### The Container Runtime

-Para que seja possível executar os containers nos nós é necessário ter um *Container Runtime* instalado em cada um desses nós.
+In order to be able to run the containers on the nodes, it is necessary to have a *Container Runtime* installed on each of these nodes.

-O *Container Runtime* é o responsável por executar os containers nos nós.
-Quando você está utilizando ferramentas como Docker ou Podman para executar containers em sua máquina, por exemplo, você está fazendo uso de algum *Container Runtime*, ou melhor, o seu Container Engine está fazendo uso de algum *Container Runtime*.
+The *Container Runtime* is responsible for running the containers on the nodes.
+When you are using tools like Docker or Podman to run containers on your machine, for example, you are making use of a *Container Runtime*, or rather, your Container Engine is making use of a *Container Runtime*.

-Temos três tipos de *Container Runtime*:
+There are three types of *Container Runtime*:

-- Low-level: são os *Container Runtime* que são executados diretamente pelo Kernel, como o runc, o crun e o runsc.
+- Low-level: these are the *Container Runtime* that are executed directly by the Kernel, such as runc, crun and runsc.

-- High-level: são os *Container Runtime* que são executados por um *Container Engine*, como o containerd, o CRI-O e o Podman.
+- High-level: these are *Container Runtimes* that are executed by a *Container Engine*, such as containerd, CRI-O and Podman.

-- Sandbox e Virtualized: são os *Container Runtime* que são executados por um *Container Engine* e que são responsáveis por executar containers de forma segura.
-O tipo Sandbox é executado em unikernels ou utilizando algum proxy para fazer a comunicação com o Kernel.
-O gVisor é um exemplo de *Container Runtime* do tipo Sandbox.
-Já o tipo Virtualized é executado em máquinas virtuais.
-A performance aqui é um pouco menor do que quando executado nativamente.
-O Kata Containers é um exemplo de *Container Runtime* do tipo Virtualized.
+- Sandbox and Virtualized: these are the *Container Runtime* that are run by a *Container Engine* and are responsible for running containers safely.
+Sandboxes run on unikernels or use a proxy to communicate with the kernel. gVisor is an example of a *Container Runtime* of the Sandbox type.
+The Virtualized type runs on virtual machines.
+Performance here is slightly lower than when running natively.
+Kata Containers is an example of a Virtualized *Container Runtime*.

 &nbsp;
-### O que é o Kubernetes?
+### What is Kubernetes?

-O projeto Kubernetes foi desenvolvido pela Google, em meados de 2014, para atuar como um orquestrador de contêineres para a empresa.
-O Kubernetes (k8s), cujo termo em Grego significa "timoneiro", é um projeto *open source* que conta com *design* e desenvolvimento baseados no projeto Borg, que também é da Google [1](https://kubernetes.io/blog/2015/04/borg-predecessor-to-kubernetes/).
-Alguns outros produtos disponíveis no mercado, tais como o Apache Mesos e o Cloud Foundry, também surgiram a partir do projeto Borg.
+The Kubernetes project was developed by Google in mid-2014 to act as a container orchestrator for the company.
+Kubernetes (k8s), which means “helmsman” in Greek, is an *open source* project with *design* and development based on the Borg project, which is also owned by Google [1](https://kubernetes.io/blog/2015/04/borg-predecessor-to-kubernetes/).
+Some other products available on the market, such as Apache Mesos and Cloud Foundry, also emerged from the Borg project.

-Como Kubernetes é uma palavra difícil de se pronunciar - e de se escrever - a comunidade simplesmente o apelidou de **k8s**, seguindo o padrão [i18n](http://www.i18nguy.com/origini18n.html) (a letra "k" seguida por oito letras e o "s" no final), pronunciando-se simplesmente "kates".
+As Kubernetes is a difficult word to pronounce - and to write - the community simply nicknamed it **k8s**, following the pattern [i18n](http://www.i18nguy.com/origini18n.html) (the letter “k” followed by eight letters and the “s” at the end), pronouncing it simply “kates”.

-### Arquitetura do k8s
+### K8s architecture

-Assim como os demais orquestradores disponíveis, o k8s também segue um modelo *control plane/workers*, constituindo assim um *cluster*, onde para seu funcionamento é recomendado no mínimo três nós: o nó *control-plane*, responsável (por padrão) pelo gerenciamento do *cluster*, e os demais como *workers*, responsáveis por executar as aplicações.
+Like the other orchestrators available, k8s also follows a *control plane/workers* model, thus constituting a *cluster*, where at least three nodes are recommended for its operation: the *control-plane* node, responsible (by default) for managing the *cluster*, and the others as *workers*, responsible for running the applications.

-É possível criar um cluster Kubernetes rodando em apenas um nó, porém é recomendado somente para fins de estudos e nunca executado em ambiente produtivo.
+It is possible to create a Kubernetes cluster running on just one node, but it is only recommended for study purposes and never run in a production environment.

-Caso você queira utilizar o Kubernetes em sua máquina local, em seu desktop, existem diversas soluções que irão criar um cluster Kubernetes, utilizando máquinas virtuais ou o Docker, por exemplo.
+If you want to use Kubernetes on your local machine, on your desktop, there are several solutions that will create a Kubernetes cluster, using virtual machines or Docker, for example.

-Com isso você poderá ter um cluster Kubernetes com diversos nós, porém todos eles rodando em sua máquina local, em seu desktop.
+With this you can have a Kubernetes cluster with several nodes, but all of them running on your local machine, on your desktop.

-Alguns exemplos são:
+Some examples are:

-* [Kind](https://kind.sigs.k8s.io/docs/user/quick-start): Uma ferramenta para execução de contêineres Docker que simulam o funcionamento de um cluster Kubernetes. É utilizado para fins didáticos, de desenvolvimento e testes.
-O **Kind não deve ser utilizado para produção**;
+* [Kind](https://kind.sigs.k8s.io/docs/user/quick-start): A tool for running Docker containers that simulate the operation of a Kubernetes cluster.
+It is used for teaching, development and testing purposes.
+Kind should not be used in production;

-* [Minikube](https://github.com/kubernetes/minikube): ferramenta para implementar um *cluster* Kubernetes localmente com apenas um nó.
-Muito utilizado para fins didáticos, de desenvolvimento e testes.
-O **Minikube não deve ser utilizado para produção**;
+* [Minikube](https://github.com/kubernetes/minikube): tool for deploying a Kubernetes *cluster* locally with just one node.
+It is widely used for teaching, development and testing purposes.
+Minikube should not be used in production;

-* [MicroK8S](https://microk8s.io): Desenvolvido pela [Canonical](https://canonical.com), mesma empresa que desenvolve o [Ubuntu](https://ubuntu.com).
-Pode ser utilizado em diversas distribuições e **pode ser utilizado em ambientes de produção**, em especial para *Edge Computing* e IoT (*Internet of things*);
+* [MicroK8S](https://microk8s.io): Developed by [Canonical](https://canonical.com), the same company that develops [Ubuntu](https://ubuntu.com).
+It can be used in various distributions and **can be used in production environments**, especially for *Edge Computing* and e IoT (*Internet of things*);

-* [k3s](https://k3s.io): Desenvolvido pela [Rancher Labs](https://rancher.com), é um concorrente direto do MicroK8s, podendo ser executado inclusive em Raspberry Pi;
+* [k3s](https://k3s.io): Developed by [Rancher Labs](https://rancher.com), it is a direct competitor to MicroK8s and can even be run on Raspberry Pi;

-* [k0s](https://k0sproject.io): Desenvolvido pela [Mirantis](https://www.mirantis.com), mesma empresa que adquiriu a parte enterprise do [Docker](https://www.docker.com). É uma distribuição do Kubernetes com todos os recursos necessários para funcionar em um único binário, que proporciona uma simplicidade na instalação e manutenção do cluster.
-A pronúncia é correta é kay-zero-ess e tem por objetivo reduzir o esforço técnico e desgaste na instalação de um cluster Kubernetes, por isso o seu nome faz alusão a *Zero Friction*. **O k0s pode ser utilizado em ambientes de produção**;
+* [k0s](https://k0sproject.io): Developed by [Mirantis](https://www.mirantis.com), the same company that acquired the enterprise part of [Docker](https://www.docker.com).
+It's a distribution of Kubernetes with all the resources needed to work in a single binary, which makes it simple to install and maintain the cluster.
+The correct pronunciation is kay-zero-ess and its aim is to reduce the technical effort and wear and tear involved in installing a Kubernetes cluster, which is why its name alludes to *Zero Friction*. **k0s can be used in production environments;

-* **API Server**: É um dos principais componentes do k8s.
-Este componente fornece uma API que utiliza JSON sobre HTTP para comunicação, onde para isto é utilizado principalmente o utilitário ``kubectl``, por parte dos administradores, para a comunicação com os demais nós.
-Estas comunicações entre componentes são estabelecidas através de requisições [REST](https://restfulapi.net);
+* **API Server**: It is one of the main components of k8s.
+This component provides an API that uses JSON over HTTP for communication, for which the ``kubectl`` utility is mainly used by administrators to communicate with the other nodes.
+These communications between components are established via [REST] requests (https://restfulapi.net);

-* **etcd**: O etcd é um *datastore* chave-valor distribuído que o k8s utiliza para armazenar as especificações, status e configurações do *cluster*.
-Todos os dados armazenados dentro do etcd são manipulados apenas através da API.
-Por questões de segurança, o etcd é por padrão executado apenas em nós classificados como *control plane* no *cluster* k8s, mas também podem ser executados em *clusters* externos, específicos para o etcd, por exemplo;
+* **etcd**: The etcd is a distributed key-value *datastore* that k8s uses to store the specifications, status and configurations of the *cluster*.
+All data stored within etcd is only manipulated via the API.
+For security reasons, etcd is by default only run on nodes classified as *control plane* in the k8s *cluster*, but can also be run on external *clusters*, specific to etcd, for example;

-* **Scheduler**: O *scheduler* é responsável por selecionar o nó que irá hospedar um determinado *pod* (a menor unidade de um *cluster* k8s - não se preocupe sobre isso por enquanto, nós falaremos mais sobre isso mais tarde) para ser executado.
-Esta seleção é feita baseando-se na quantidade de recursos disponíveis em cada nó, como também no estado de cada um dos nós do *cluster*, garantindo assim que os recursos sejam bem distribuídos.
-Além disso, a seleção dos nós, na qual um ou mais pods serão executados, também pode levar em consideração políticas definidas pelo usuário, tais como afinidade, localização dos dados a serem lidos pelas aplicações, etc;
+* **Scheduler**: The *scheduler* is responsible for selecting the node that will host a given *pod* (the smallest unit of a k8s *cluster* - don't worry about that for now, we'll talk more about it later) to be executed.
+This selection is made based on the amount of resources available on each node, as well as the state of each of the nodes in the *cluster*, thus ensuring that the resources are well distributed.
+In addition, the selection of nodes on which one or more pods will run can also take into account user-defined policies, such as affinity, location of data to be read by applications, etc;

-* **Controller Manager**: É o *controller manager* quem garante que o *cluster* esteja no último estado definido no etcd.
-Por exemplo: se no etcd um *deploy* está configurado para possuir dez réplicas de um *pod*, é o *controller manager* quem irá verificar se o estado atual do *cluster* corresponde a este estado e, em caso negativo, procurará conciliar ambos;
+* **Controller Manager**: It is the *controller manager* that ensures that the *cluster* is in the last state defined in etcd.
+For example: if in etcd a *deploy* is configured to have ten replicas of a *pod*, it is the *controller manager* that will check if the current state of the *cluster* corresponds to this state and, if not, will try to reconcile the two;

-* **Kubelet**: O *kubelet* desempenha o papel de um agente do k8s que é executado nos nós workers.
-Em cada nó worker deverá existir um agente Kubelet em execução, encarregado de gerenciar efetivamente os *pods* direcionados pelo *controller* do *cluster* dentro dos nós.
-Para isso, o Kubelet pode iniciar, parar e manter os contêineres e os pods em funcionamento seguindo as instruções fornecidas pelo controlador do cluster;
+* **Kubelet**: The *kubelet* plays the role of a k8s agent that runs on the worker nodes.
+On each worker node there must be a Kubelet agent running, in charge of effectively managing the *pods* directed by the *cluster*'s *controller* within the nodes.
+To do this, Kubelet can start, stop and keep the containers and pods running by following the instructions provided by the cluster controller;

-* **Kube-proxy**: Age como um *proxy* e um *load balancer*.
-Este componente é responsável por efetuar roteamento de requisições para os *pods* corretos, como também por cuidar da parte de rede do nó;
+* **Kube-proxy**: It acts as a *proxy* and a *load balancer*.
+This component is responsible for routing requests to the correct *pods*, as well as taking care of the network part of the node;

 &nbsp;
-### Portas que devemos nos preocupar
+### Ports we shoud worry about

 **CONTROL PLANE**